The Web address of this

 illustrates values conflicts, proposes what causes them, notes two types of

-values conflict (internal and interpersonal), and suggests a series of steps to
+values conflict (internal and interpersonal), and suggests specific steps to

 avoid and reduce them.
 Key steps are...